discordjs/guide/guide/deployment/README.md

 When running your bot in production there are many different methods you can use.

-For this guide we will be going over how to use Docker.
+For this section we will be going over how to use Docker.